river flowing through a forest

 Enhanced Rock Weathering

-Enhanced Rock Weathering (ERW) is a carbon removal method that accelerates the natural process of weathering, where rocks break down and chemically react with carbon dioxide in the atmosphere.
-In this process, silicate or carbonate minerals are ground into fine particles and spread over large areas of land, such as agricultural fields.
-When these minerals dissolve in rainwater, they react with CO₂ to form stable carbonate compounds, effectively capturing and storing carbon.
-ERW also provides a range of other benefits that contribute to sustainable land management and ecosystem health, making it a valuable practice beyond its carbon sequestration capabilities.
+Enhanced Rock Weathering (ERW) is a carbon removal method that speeds up the natural process of weathering, where rocks break down and chemically react with carbon dioxide in the atmosphere.
+In this process, silicate or carbonate minerals are ground into fine particles and spread over large areas of land, such as farms.
+When these minerals dissolve in rainwater, they react with CO₂ to form stable carbonate compounds, helping to capture and store carbon.

 ERW greatly accelerates the natural weathering process to remove atmospheric carbon dioxide.
 This is achieved by crushing or grinding rocks and minerals to a fine powder to increase the total surface area of the material that is available to effectively capture and store carbon.
 The material is also applied to agricultural soils where the concentration of carbon dioxide is up to 10 times higher than in the atmosphere.
 Once the material is applied to agricultural land that has sufficient moisture and is of a suitable pH, it begins to break down, permanently removing carbon dioxide that was within the atmosphere.
 Carbon removal occurs when rainwater, a diluted form of carbonic acid contained in the soil weathers the silicate, hydroxide and carbonate minerals in the material, creating calcium cations and bicarbonate anions.
 This bicarbonate anion is a stable store of carbon.
 Both the bicarbonate and calcium ions remain in solution in surface and ground waters before flowing to the ocean, where they have a residence time of 80,000 years1.
 On average, after 80,000 years, the negatively charged bicarbonate ions bond with the positively charged calcium ions to precipitate limestone on the ocean floor, leading to carbon removal lasting millennia.
 By analysing soil, soil waters and gas fluxes across the land where the material was applied it is possible to quantify using geochemical models, the rate and volume of CO₂ removed from the atmosphere.